 Finding a doctor who can expertly diagnose and treat your spine pain is one of the most important decisions you will make regarding your care.

-Our board-certified orthopedic surgeons at Orthopedic Specialists & Sports Medicine, Edward L. Westerheide, M.D., Brad L. Bernacki, M.D., and Alex Tancevski, M.D., are specialty-trained in diagnosing and treating a variety of spine, back, and neck injuries and conditions.
+Our board-certified orthopedic surgeons, Edward L. Westerheide, M.D., Brad L. Bernacki, M.D., and Alex Tancevski, M.D., are specialty-trained in diagnosing and treating a variety of spine, back, and neck injuries and conditions.
 Our doctors always strive to find a conservative treatment for you first before recommending surgery.
-However, if spine surgery is the best option, a surgeon trained in the back, neck, and spine can perform a variety of surgical spinal procedures that are minimally invasive and reduce or eliminate pain.
+However, if spine surgery is the best option, our expert spine surgeon trained in the back, neck, and spine can perform a variety of surgical spinal procedures that are minimally invasive and reduce or eliminate pain.
 Our spine doctors are dedicated to providing compassionate, expert orthopedic care to get you moving and keep you active.

 Taking a team approach, our orthopedic doctors work closely with our specialty-trained therapy team.
 Our therapists provide expert physical therapy services and will tailor a treatment plan to your individual needs in order to restore function and get you back to the life you love.